 - Profiles that are not 'all-star' will appear further down search results.
 And how often do you read beyond page 2 or 3 of any search results?

 A snappy opening can make the difference as to whether visitors even bother to click, or read any further.
-If you don't grab their attention, they may simply not bother.
-That's your missed opportunity.

 How good is your 'about' section?